ArsemaBesera/HeartDiseaseClassification/README.md

 # Project Overview : Heart Disease Classification

----This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.
+This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.
 [Link to Data] (http://archive.ics.uci.edu/ml/datasets/Heart+Disease)

 ## Steps Taken